kedacore/keda-docs/content/docs/2.0/concepts/scaling-deployments.md

 **`horizontalPodAutoscalerConfig:`**

  This section contains configuration that is the same as some parts of the standard HorizontalPodAutoscaler configuration.
-KEDA would feed properties from this section into a apropriate places into the HPA configuration.
+KEDA would feed properties from this section into a appropriate places into the HPA configuration.
 This way one can modify the HPA that is being created and managed by KEDA.

 **`horizontalPodAutoscalerConfig.resourceMetrics:`**